 “You gave me a gift, our time together, one that I will cherish for the rest of my days.
 You told me it’s okay to say goodbye, reassuring me that you’ll always be a part of me, no matter where life takes me.”

-Rose played for six NBA teams including the New York Knicks, the Cleveland Cavaliers, the Minnesota Timberwolves, the Detroit Pistons and the Memphis Grizzlies, where he was most recently untiL he was waived earlier in the week.
+Rose played for five other NBA teams including the New York Knicks, the Cleveland Cavaliers, the Minnesota Timberwolves, the Detroit Pistons and the Memphis Grizzlies, where he was most recently until he was waived earlier in the week.

 However, injuries were his kryptonite as it marred his career and hindered him from ever reaching the pinnacle of his talent.
 He ruptured his anterior cruciate ligament (ACL) during Game 1 of the first round of the playoffs in the 2011-12 season.